 All the Other Stuff

 There are painting companies out there that have chosen the route of going after more volume at a lower price.
-As long as the bids are all based on the same scope of work, it is fair game.
+If the bids are all based on the same scope of work, it is fair game.

-In the end, there is nothing I can do about the guy that will drastically underbid to get a job just to keep himself busy, regardless of the fact that he is working at a loss or essentially giving away his labour.
+In the end, there is nothing I can do about the guy that will drastically underbid to get a job just to keep himself busy, although he is working at a loss or essentially giving away his labour.
 I do wish that he understood the long-term ramifications of this within our industry and for himself.
 Under-charging for labour keeps our industry at a standstill for new talent and quality workers.
 And the guy who doesn’t value his own worth will never get out of the cycle of having to undercut to survive.